top of page

 · Customer support.

 Push notifications must be monitored and evaluated.
 Key metrics are click-through-rate (CTR)/open rate, opt-in rate, and conversion rate.
 Each of these metrics need to be measured with respect to its frequency and timing.
+Similar to emails, the Headline, Copy, Call-to-action for push notifications must also be tested.

 Jump to blog 100 to refer to the overall product management mind map.